GerritCodeReview/plugins_healthcheck/src/main/resources/Documentation/config.md

 - `activeworkers`: check the number of active worker threads and the ability to create a new one
 - `deadlock` : check if Java deadlocks are reported by the JVM
 - `blockedthreads` : check the number of blocked threads
+- `indexwritable` : check if the changes index can be written to.
+Note that this has mandatory settings, and that in performing the check it will fire a change scheduled for index event and a change indexed event

 Each check name can be disabled by setting the `enabled` parameter to **false**, by default this parameter is set to **true**

+Unless the `indexwritable` check is disabled, the following settings must be configured:

+- `healthcheck.indexwritable.projectname` : Project name of the change id that the `indexwritable` check will use to test whether the index is writable.

+- `healthcheck.indexwritable.changeid` : Change id that the `indexwritable` check will use to test whether the index is writable.
+The check will attempt to index this change.

 The following parameters are available: